Profile

 6. 6

-Cook the rice in plenty of salted water until just tender, then drain and stir it into a large bowl with some of the ragù and pecorino cheese.
+Cook the rice in plenty of salted water until just al dente, drain and mix in a large bowl with some of the ragù and pecorino.

 7. 7

-Grease a baking dish with oil and layer a first portion of rice, then add aubergines, slices of hard-boiled eggs, cooked ham, and grated caciocavallo.
+In an oiled baking dish, spread a layer of rice, then add aubergines, sliced eggs, cooked ham and grated caciocavallo.

 8. 8

-Repeat the layering until all ingredients are used, finishing with ragù and a sprinkle of pecorino on top.
+Repeat the layers until all ingredients are used, finishing with ragù and a sprinkle of pecorino on top.

 9. 9

-Bake in a preheated oven at 180°C (160°C fan) for 25 minutes or until a golden, crispy crust forms.
+Bake in a preheated oven at 180°C for 25 minutes or until a golden, crispy crust forms.

 10. 10

-Let it rest for 10 minutes before serving this Sicilian baked rice.
+Allow to rest for 10 minutes before serving your Sicilian baked rice.

 💡 Tips and Variations